feriahmad/terraform-gcp-vm-instance/README.md

 - `GCP_SA_KEY`: The JSON key of a GCP service account with appropriate permissions for the resources in your Terraform configuration.
 - `SSH_PUBLIC_KEY` (optional): Your SSH public key for VM access.
 If not provided, a dummy key will be used in CI/CD environments.
+- `INFRACOST_API_KEY`: API key for Infracost to generate cost estimates.
+You can get a free API key at [infracost.io](https://www.infracost.io/docs/#2-get-api-key).

 You can use the provided `setup-github-secrets.sh` script to help you create a GCP service account and set up the required GitHub secrets: